Where the Titanic Actually Sank

 The Titanic currently rests in mud and sediment on the ocean floor, approximately 13,000 feet (2.46 miles) below the waves.
+That's really deep!
 The pressure at this depth paired with the frigid temperatures makes any exploration and excavation very difficult, not to mention expensive!

 Preserving the Titanic